mortuzahossain/Dart-Learning/readme.md

 - List -> Hold ordered group of values or objects like [12,2,9,9] (collection01.dart,collection02.dart,collection03.dart)
 - Map -> Disconary concept from python its key value pear type

+# Library
+- make own libray and import it from file (library01.dart)
+- use dart default library (library02.dart)